24 December 2025 · 9 min read

 Is there a link between boredom and creativity?

-Absolutely!
+Yes.
 Boredom can spark creativity and innovative thinking by encouraging the brain to seek stimulation and new experiences.
-Finding ways to incorporate creativity into routine tasks can help reduce feelings of boredom and promote engagement.
+The DMN, which activates during boredom, is also active during insight and creative problem-solving.
+Finding ways to incorporate creativity into routine tasks can help reduce feelings of boredom while also making productive use of the DMN's activity.